Azure-Samples/functions-quickstart-dotnet-azd/README.md

 - azdeveloper
 ---

-# Azure Functions C# HTTP Tirgger using AZD
+# Azure Functions C# HTTP Trigger using AZD

 This sample template provides a set of basic HTTP trigger functions in C# (isolated process mode) that are ready to run locally and can be easily deployed to a function app in Azure Functions.